 The good news is that you don’t really need to learn web programming and development to build an art portfolio website.
 All you need is a reliable and ideally, free art website builder so you don’t have to shell out money to start your site.
 This is great if you’re a new professional, fresh out of school and you can’t afford paid subscriptions and your own custom domain just yet.
 But once your career takes off and you start taking in more clients and projects, you will want to scale up to accommodate the increase in traffic.

 Strikingly knows how challenging it can be for startups and upcoming creatives to break into a market dominated by big brands.
-This is why our platform was built to support aspiring talents who want to make a name for themselves through free art gallery website builders and integrated tools for creating awesome content.
+This is why our platform was built to support aspiring talents who want to make a name for themselves through free art blog or art gallery website builders and integrated tools for creating awesome content.

 If you’re looking for inspiration, here are a few of the best art portfolio websites on Strikingly and some tips to remember when making your own portfolio website.